EUR/JPY analysis: Bounces off support

 EUR/JPY

-During the first half of yesterday's trading session, the Eurozone single currency declined by 63 pips or 0.48% against the Japanese Yen.
-However, the Euro rebounded from a support level at 129.85 at the end of the day.
+The Eurozone single currency declined by 64 pips or 0.49% against the Japanese Yen on Monday.
+The exchange rate breached the 50– and 200– hour SMAs during yesterday's trading session.

-Technical indicators suggest buying signals on the 4H, daily and weekly time-frame charts.
-Most likely, the exchange rate could continue to edge higher during the following trading session.
+The exchange rate bounced off the lower line of an ascending channel pattern by the end of Monday's trading session.
+Most likely, the EUR/JPY pair could continue to edge higher today.

-Although, a resistance level at 130.53 could provide resistance for the EUR/JPY currency exchange rate in the shorter term.
+However, a resistance level at 130.66 could provide resistance for the currency exchange rate within this session.

 This overview can be used only for informational purposes.
 Dukascopy SA is not responsible for any losses arising from any investment based on any recommendation, forecast or other information herein contained.